edwardsharp/redux-key-nav/README.md

 ### 🧃 containers

-a core tenant of this is to explicitly represent all the containers that will be used in the app. each container represents a single row or column of navigable items.
+a core tenant of this is to explicitly represent all the containers that will be used in the app. each container represents a single row or column of navigable items. containers can contain other containers. similar to how a flexbox handles rows and columns.

 at the heart of this all is a definition of all the containers that will be used in the app. see: `navigationContainers` in [src/lib/navigation/navigation.ts](src/lib/navigation/navigation.ts). this is an object where keys represent the names of each unique container (`NavigationContainerName`) and a value that looks like: